 The program comprises a high degree of interactivity in coursework, in customizeable Experiential Modules, and through personal advising and mentoring sessions.
 If you have questions about the program, I encourage you to contact us at email@example.com.

 Director of the MAFLT Program

-The MAFLT Program is now accepting applications for students who want to begin courses in the summer of 2014 or the fall of 2014.
-Contact Dr. Paula Winke if you have questions about applying!
+The MAFLT Program is now accepting applications for students who want to begin courses in the summer of 2014 or in the fall of 2014.
+Apply online!

 AAAL and TESOL here we come!
 Professors in the MAFLT Program will be presenting research and talking to prospective and current MAFLT students at the back-to-back AAAL and TESOL conferences in Portland Oregon March 22 through 29, 2014.
 If you are in Portland, connect with us!
 Email Dr. Winke for more information.

 MAFLT professors will be at the upcoming National Council of Less Commonly Taught Languages (NCOLCTL)Conference in Chicago, IL, April 24-27.
 Email Dr. DeFelice, Dr. Temples, or Dr. Winke if you would like to meet at the conference!

 --Jan.
 20, 2014